mircealungu/mircea/thoughtstream.md

 - so many of us are guilty of thinking that just because we can program we can solve social problems.
 Aiki.
 Blockchain.
 Zeeguu.

 Aug 31
-- I think I was shaped by my endless reading as a child - adventure, modestly, philosophy of life
+- I think I was shaped by my endless reading as a child - e.g., the desire for adventure, the philosophy of you have to earn your
 - Being in Milano Centrale in reminded how much I like people watching - and I love the imposing architecture of this place
 - The enthusiasm of some of these people when they hear - "he’s an IT professor".
 Endearing :)
 - Coffee cup as a semaphore art *Art Hotel Navigli*.